 - They did eat natural and wholesome food, and some of their “supplements” were nothing else but common foods like pineapples, which increase recovery ability, among others.

-- They used the most basic training tools, as you would expect from an era when commercial gyms and machines did not even exists.
-Once such gear was a plumbing tool easily found in stores which helps you build strong arms.
+- They used the most basic training tools, as you would expect from an era when commercial gyms and machines did not even exist.
+One such gear was a plumbing tool easily found in stores which helps you build strong arms.

 - Most workouts could be done totally equipment-free, as again you would expect from an age when barbells and dumbbells were hard to get hold of or very expensive and out of reach for most.